A priori estimates for the motion of charged liquid drop: A dynamic approach via free boundary Euler equations: Introduction and the main result

 \subsection{Overview of the proof and the structure of the paper}

 As the paper is long we give a brief overview of the proof of the Main Theorem and of the structure of the paper.
-The proof is based on energy estimates which are standard in this context \cite{CS1, Shw, CPAM}.
-We define the energy functional of order $l \geq 1$ as
+The proof is based on energy estimates and to that aim we define the energy functional of order $l \geq 1$ as

 which is similar to the quantity in \cite{Shw} defined on graphs.
 Here $v$ is the velocity, $\D_t^l v$ is the material derivative of order $l$ and $\lfloor \frac12(3l+1) \rfloor$ denotes the largest integer smaller than $\frac12(3l+1)$.
 Note that we need an additional term involving the time derivative of the capacitary potential $U_{\Omega_t}$, as it appears as a high order term in the linearization of the pressure (see Lemma \ref{formula:Dtp}).
 This additional term causes problems as it is not immediately clear why the energy is positive or even bounded from below.
 We also define the associated energy quantity, where we include the spatial regularity